HaimengBai/431slides/class_25/README.md

 ## Announcements after class:

-5. Course Notes updated again to fix a typo in Section 22.6.1 (removed the word not)
+5. Course Notes updated again
+    - to fix a typo in Section 22.6.1 (removed the word not)
+    - to fix an error in the description of the middle half of the residuals in Section 41.2.2.
+(I had low for high and high for low.)

 6. Good luck on Assignment 6 (due Mon 2017-12-04), and have a nice weekend.
 Here's a little help: